markets/jekyll-timeago/README.md

 - Command line utility
 - Approximate distance, with customizable threshold, ie: `366 days` becomes `1 year ago` instead of `1 year and 1 day ago`

-In fact, `jekyll-timeago` started as an extension for the [Liquid](https://github.com/Shopify/liquid) template engine, to be used in Jekyll and Octopress backed sites.
+In fact, `jekyll-timeago` started as an extension for the [Liquid](https://github.com/Shopify/liquid) template engine, to be used in Jekyll backed sites.
 But actually, you can use it easily on any Ruby project and even as a tool from the [terminal](#cli)!

 Read more about the `Jekyll` integration [in this section](#jekyll-integration).